Baqend/guide/src/index.md

 ```

 ## Load / Refresh

-Sometimes you have an entity which was previously loaded from Baqend but you want to ensure that you have the latest
+Sometimes you want to ensure, that you have the latest version of an previously loaded entity, for example before
-version of, before performing an update.
-In that case you can use the `load({refresh: true})` method of the entity
+performing an update.
+In that case you can use the `load({refresh: true})` method of the entity to get the latest
-to refresh the latest version from Baqend.
+version from Baqend.
 ```js
 //updates the local object with the most up-to-date version todo.load({refresh: true}).then(function() {